dbrattli/Fable.Reaction/docs/fable.elmish/getting_started.rst

 Getting Started
 ===============

-To use Fable Reaction with Elmish you need to call the ``Program.withQuery`` with your reactive query.
+To use Elmish Streams with Elmish you need to call the ``Program.withStream`` with your reactive query.
 The query function takes an ``IAsyncObservable<'msg>`` and returns a possibibly transformed ``IAsyncObservable<'msg>``.